Three keys to unlocking customer intel

 There are a lot of ways to collect customer data.
 The big trend is feeding that data from an app into the CRM.
 That’s why the industry is rife with free delivery offers or a free side item for signing up on the app.
 It’s a great way to get customers into the system and start building data.

 But just about any form, log-in or point of contact can help build out data for a CRM.

 Scott happened to be looking for better Wi-Fi service for his coffee shops when he came across a novel way to collect data at the same time with a service called GoGoGuest.

 Essentially, the startup offers smart Wi-Fi service to ensure that everyone is getting the bandwidth they need, but the CRM connection comes when users log-in for the first time at the coffee shop.
-They enter their information, and it allows them internet access and dumps that valuable data into the company CRM.
+They enter their information, and it allows them internet access and pushes that valuable data into the company CRM.

-That data dump is critical for any collection source.
+That data exporting is critical for any collection source.
 There are so, so many platforms like GoGoGuest across the operational spectrum that give little perks for consumers in exchange for data.
 But they all need to talk either through an API (access point integration) or be a native app within the CRM system.